-Due to the resulting damage, removal of screens from residence hall windows will result in a \$100 fine.
+Due to the resulting damage, removal of screens from residence hall windows will result in a \$125 fine.
 If the screen and/or window are damaged as a result of a student removing the screen, that student will also be responsible for the cost to repair/replace the screen and/or window.
+If the window is missing a screen when the student moves in, they must report it on the Room Condition Report (RCR).